To receive a verbal report on the latest activities of the Young Mayor and Young Cabinet.

 The Young Mayor reported on the following activities in which she and Young Cabinet Members and/or Youth Councillors had been involved:

-The Elected Mayor thanked the Young Mayor for her update and congratulated her and all the young people for their valuable work and achievements in the borough, regionally and nationally.
-These accolades were echoed by the Cabinet Members present.
+The Elected Mayor thanked the Young Mayor for the update and congratulated her, Member of UK Youth Parliament, Abi, and all the young people for their tremendous work over the last year.